krivanpeter/riddle-me-this/README.md

 ### Acknowledgements

-I received inspiration for this project from Code Institute, from [David Shiffman](https://www.youtube.com/user/shiffman) on youtube and from [Wikipedia](https://en.wikipedia.org/wiki/Simon_(game)).
+I received inspiration for this project from [Code Institute](https://codeinstitute.net/).